Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 Strategy: Collaborate with a YouTuber to introduce the product in their video, featuring a limited-time collaboration product.

-Content: The YouTuber targets busy homemakers, emphasizing how the service saves time in the kitchen.
+Content: The YouTuber targets busy homemakers, emphasising how the service saves time in the kitchen.
 They highlight the special collaboration set that discounts the first purchase.

 Results: The video attracted 6,200 visits from viewers.
 The collaboration set, priced at ¥8,000, received 106 orders.
 Total sales: ¥858,000